oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 A choice is only valid for licenses combined with the SPDX operator `OR`.
 The choices are applied in the evaluator, and the reporter to the effective license of a package, which is calculated by the chosen [LicenseView](https://github.com/oss-review-toolkit/ort/blob/main/model/src/main/kotlin/licenses/LicenseView.kt).

+To be able to show why a license was selected, a choice can include an explanation:

+* `comment` -- free text, providing an explanation and optionally a link to further information.

 ### License Choice by Package

 To select a license from a multi-licensed dependency, specified by its `packageId`, an SPDX expression for a `choice` must be provided.